-The objective of Texas hold ’em poker is to create the best five-card poker hand possible, using two cards you’re dealt in combination with the community cards in the five-card flop.
+The objective of ultimate texas hold'em poker is to create the best five-card poker hand possible, using two cards you’re dealt in combination with the community cards in the five-card flop.
 You only have to beat the dealer’s hand to win, not the other players at the table.

 The dealer needs at least a pair to “qualify.”
 If he qualifies, and your hand is better, your play and ante bets pay even money.
 If he does not qualify and your hand is better, your play bet pays even money, but your ante is a push.
 No win, no loss.